-When the parties cannot find a solution working for both, they must decide on whether to accept a smaller solution, deal with the consequences or walk away.
+When the parties cannot find a solution working for both, they must decide whether to accept a smaller solution, deal with the consequences, or walk away.

 Difficult Conversations is possibly the best book I have read on effective communication (and indeed it ranks first in the “best communication skills books“).